Try the Cash Diet in 2021

 Set aside the most important funds

-Before you begin this diet, figure out how much income you bring in every month.
+Before you begin the cash diet, figure out how much income you bring in every month.
 Ideally, you won’t be in the red.
 Then, round up the money you need to pay for bills, debt, and your emergency fund.
 The remainder of that month’s income is what you will use for your other purchases – using cash, of course.

 Preplan your spending

-Record your spending
+Record your spending during the cash diet

 Compare how much you spend with cash versus card